-We expect DLG's performance to continue to benefit from its disciplined approach to underwriting and claims management, its pricing capabilities supported by its strong brand differentiation, ongoing cost reduction initiatives and revenue growth thereby enabling it to continue to meet its 15% return on tangible equity and underwriting targets.
-This is notwithstanding the UK motor market remains extremely competitive, which makes it more difficult for price increases to match claims inflation, and we view the FCA's pricing measures as negative for motor and especially home insurers.
-To cap renewal prices by tying them to the equivalent new business price means that insurers will not be able to increase prices for renewal customers without also increasing the prices they offer the new business customers.
-However, we believe their scope to do this is limited by the inherently competitive nature of UK personal lines insurance.

-More specifically to DLG, the Group aims to grow the current year contribution to operating profits to more than 50% by YE21 to offset the decline in recent years in motor prior year reserve releases and faces some execution risk in the continued roll out of its new technology systems in order to gain efficiency, capability, and flexibility improvements.
+We expect DLG's performance to continue to benefit from its disciplined approach to underwriting and claims management, its pricing capabilities supported by its strong brand differentiation, ongoing cost reduction initiatives and revenue growth thereby enabling it to continue to meet, or exceed, its 15% RoTE and underwriting targets.
+This is notwithstanding the extremely competitive nature of the UK personal lines market, which makes it more difficult for price increases to match claims inflation.
+The Group also faces some execution risk in (1) the continued roll out of its new technology systems in order to gain efficiency, capability, and flexibility improvements; and (2) maintaining current year contribution to operating profits at more than 50%, to offset the decline in recent years in motor prior year reserve releases.